vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 are removed before committing.
 This is fixture/generated-input coverage; no real-file corpus was available.

+## Share synth builder source bookkeeping

+`SamplePoolBuilder` and `InstrumentSetBuilder` now use one internal `SynthBuilderSources` implementation for asset-level annotations, source range selection, and diagnostics.
+Their format-facing APIs, move-only ownership, entry types, grouping rules, and finalization remain distinct.
+The shared state holds the asset owner, optional source map/diagnostic sinks, and explicit versus observed source spans.
+Format authors continue using the existing builders.

+This removes **42 production lines** from the two existing synth builder files.
+No format caller changes or new committed tests are needed.
+In particular, source annotations still infer their kind from their label when no explicit kind is supplied, and source ranges are still tracked without a source map.

+An ignored ASan/UBSan probe, including the changed builder implementation, compares 1,600 generated cases against the baseline.
+Final ranges, source annotations and links, diagnostics (including their asset owners), sample references, and moved-builder results match exactly.
+Cases cover absent sinks, invalid and zero-length source ranges, explicit spans, duplicate keys, and multiple annotations per entry.

+All 20 test targets pass (10.79 seconds).
+All 542 scan/source-map captures and
+100 SF2/DLS exports match the baseline.
+Temporary capture hooks are removed before committing; the probes and their output remain in the ignored build folder.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding